gah-code/gatsby-blog-01/src/content/hero.md

 greetings: "Hello"
 emoji: "👋"
 title: "I'm Gilbert"
-subtitlePrefix: "I develop and design in the bay area"
+subtitlePrefix: "I develop and design in the"
-subtitleHighlight: "Here are some things I've been building for the web."
+subtitleHighlight: "Bay area"
 ---

-Web Developer.
-Based in in the Bayarea.
+Here are some things I've been building for the web